How to invoice your clients in 5 steps

 3. Choose a method for creating your invoices

-You may choose to create your invoices yourself using word processing software, such as Microsoft Word.
+You may choose to create your invoices yourself using word-processing software, such as Microsoft Word.
 Another option is to use a template.
 You can find many different types of invoice templates online or in Microsoft Word or Excel.
-You could also use an accounting software package.
-They can usually generate invoices for you using the information you provided when you created your account.
+You could also use an accounting software package, which can generate invoices for you using the information you provided when you created your account.

 4. Know what details you need to include